-This course includes both a field trip to the central Appalachian Valley and Ridge Provience and pre trip class meetings (lectures and student presentations) on tectonics and sedimentation in the Appalachian Basin.
+This course includes both a field trip to the central Appalachian Valley and Ridge Province and pre-trip class meetings (lectures and student presentations) on tectonics and sedimentation in the Appalachian Basin.
 The purpose of the field trip is to examine exceptional exposures of sedimentary rock sequences in West Virginia and Virginia, which reveal the development of the Appalachian Basin during the Ordovician through Devonian.
-Emphasis on interpretation of depsoitional environments and fossil occurrences in relation to regional tectonics, global sea level, paleoceonogrpahy, and paleoclimate.
+Emphasis on interpretation of depositional environments and fossil occurrences in relation to regional tectonics, global sea level, paleoceanography, and paleoclimate.

-Geology of The Bahamas and Carbonate Field Studies: Dr. Liz Griffith, and Dr. Jill Leonard-Pingel
+Geology of The Bahamas and Carbonate Field Studies

 This course introduces students to coastal issues in hydrogeology.
-Topics include ground-water discharge to marine and freshwater coasts, surface water-groundwater interactions, and implications for coastal water quality, eco-system processes and water resource management.
+Topics include ground-water discharge to marine and freshwater coasts, surface water-groundwater interactions, and implications for coastal water quality, ecosystem processes, and water resource management.
 Through literature reading and discussion, students learn about pressing water resource challenges in coastal zones, and novel scientific methods to address them.
-The highlight of the semester is a field trip to Lake Erie, where students measure discharge of groundwater and nutrients from shore.
+The highlight of the semester is a field trip to Lake Erie, where students measure the discharge of groundwater and nutrients from shore.

-This course is a graduate level seminar on coastal geology highlighted by a weekend field trip to Lake Erie to collect multibeam sonar, sediment cores, and to discuss principles of coastal geology.
-Throughout the semester, the class works on the collected datasets and discuss current issues on a broad range of coastal geology topics including hurricanes, tsunamis, sea level rise, coastal eco-systems, and coastal bluff erosion. https://u.osu.edu/basins/coastal-geology-seminar/
+This course is a graduate-level seminar on coastal geology highlighted by a weekend field trip to Lake Erie to collect multibeam sonar, sediment cores, and to discuss principles of coastal geology.
+Throughout the semester, the class works on the collected datasets and discusses current issues on a broad range of coastal geology topics including hurricanes, tsunamis, sea-level rise, coastal ecosystems, and coastal bluff erosion.
+Click here to learn more.

 This course is an opportunity to study carbonate and siliciclastic sedimentary systems highlighted by a field trip to the natural laboratory of the Guadalupe Mountains in west Texas.
 The Guadalupe Mountains provide outstanding continuous exposure of a wide spectrum of carbonate and siliciclastic environments across a shelf-to-basin transect.
-During the semester, students will lead presentations and discussion of carbonate environments, deepwater siliciclastic environments, and the geology of Guadalupe Mountains.
+During the semester, students will lead presentations and discussions of carbonate environments, deepwater siliciclastic environments, and the geology of the Guadalupe Mountains.
 In the field, students will measure sections, interpret depositional environments, and synthesize observations at multiple locations to infer paleogeographic evolution.
-It will be very helpful if the student has an upper level undergraduate course in sed/strat depositional environments but students from a range of subdisciplines are encouraged to participate.
-We will develop fundamental field skills and gain a broad understanding of the evolution of an Upper Permian carbonate platform and reef complex in a classic geologic area. https://u.osu.edu/basins/courses/field-stratigraphy-in-the-guadalupe-mountains/
+It will be very helpful if the student has an upper-level undergraduate course in sed/strat depositional environments but students from a range of subdisciplines are encouraged to participate.
+We will develop fundamental field skills and gain a broad understanding of the evolution of an Upper Permian carbonate platform and reef complex in a classic geologic area.
+Click here to learn more.